cap-security-cartel/report-generator/source/report.md

 - The contract at the `accessControl` address is self-destructed
 - A deployment script error causes the address to be set incorrectly

-## Recommendation Make the following changes to properly handle access checks:
+**Recommendation:** Make the following changes to properly handle access checks:

 1. Modify the AccessControl contract's `checkAccess()` function to return a boolean instead of reverting: